Tasks to prepare data for enhanced machine learning

 - Data discretization: Convert continuous attributes to categorical attributes for ease of use with certain machine learning methods.

-- Text cleaning: remove embedded characters which may cause data misalignment, for e.g., embedded tabs in a tab-separated data file, embedded new lines which may break records, etc.
+- Text cleaning: remove embedded characters that may cause data misalignment, for example, embedded tabs in a tab-separated data file, embedded new lines that may break records, for example.

 The sections below detail some of these data processing steps.

 How to deal with missing values?

 To deal with missing values, it is best to first identify the reason for the missing values to better handle the problem.
 Typical missing value handling methods are:

 - Dummy substitution: Replace missing values with a dummy value: e.g, unknown for categorical or 0 for numerical values.

 - Mean substitution: If the missing data is numerical, replace the missing values with the mean.